Maple Grove Village Hall damaged in Tuesday night fire

-MAPLE GROVE, Minn. — A historic building that had housed the offices for the city of Maple Grove was damaged by a smoky fire on Tuesday night.
+MAPLE GROVE, Minn. — A historic building that used to house the offices for the city of Maple Grove was damaged by a smoky fire on Tuesday night.

 According to Maple Grove Fire Chief Tim Bush, crews were called to the building at 9391 Fernbrook Lane North around 9:15 p.m.